alfonsoegio/BCSLA/README.md

 ## Monitoring agents

-In particular [2] describes a closer approach about how this SLA management workflow can be applied to virtualized network functions and services.
+In particular [2] describes a detailed approach about how this SLA management workflow can be applied to virtualized network functions and services.
 Anyway the schema relies on a trusted monitoring solution supported by some agents lowering a bit the decentralization of the solution.